 - Don’t overcook the salmon.
 The FDA recommends salmon should be cooked to an internal temperature of 145°F. By using a good meat thermometer, you can bake till 135°F. Take it out of the oven and let it rest 10 minutes, as the heat inside will continue to cook it for some more time.

 - Bake the salmon in a foil pouch.
-You can create a foil pouch by lining your baking pan with foil and folding the sides up.
-This way, when it’s baking the possible liquids won’t leak out.
-Spray the foil with cooking spray and place the salmon skin side down.
-We won’t close the pouch, the salmon will bake uncovered.
-The foil lining also makes for easier clean up.
+When I bake salmon, I like to create a foil pouch by lining my baking pan with foil and folding the sides up.
+This helps prevent any liquids from leaking out while it’s baking.
+I spray the foil with cooking spray and then place the salmon skin side down on top.
+I don’t close the pouch, instead I let the salmon bake uncovered.
+The foil lining also makes cleanup a breeze, which is always a plus!

 For the salmon